rlucioni/blog/content/posts/mail-forwarding-with-mailgun/index.md

 description: Setting up email forwarding with Mailgun, a reliable, free option for sending and receiving email using a custom domain.
 ---

+> April 2021 update: I stopped using Mailgun because of problems receiving emails like the one described [here](https://stackoverflow.com/q/67196365).
+If I were to set up mail forwarding again, I'd check out a service like SendGrid.

 I recently migrated DNS service for this domain to Route 53.
 Doing so meant I couldn't use Google Domains to forward emails sent to addresses on the domain.
-[Mailgun](https://mailgun.com) turned out to be a solid, free alternative for both receiving and sending email using a custom domain.
+[Mailgun](https://mailgun.com) turned out to be a decent, free alternative for both receiving and sending email using a custom domain.

 ## Receiving Email